 9. Prosthetic Limbs

 One of the major applications of supercoiled polymer actuators lies in the construction of artificial limbs and muscles.
 Such advanced prosthetic limbs are made up of artificial supercoiled polymer threads.
 The property of such polymers by virtue of which they expand or contract upon heating or cooling is utilized in this particular area of application.
 The use of supercoiled polymer actuators in prosthetic limbs is advantageous because it has a high power-to-weight ratio and a large dynamic range.
 It also enables the user to achieve fast controllable actions.

 10. Consumer Electronic Items

 A number of consumer electronic items make use of thermal actuators.
-For instance, washing machines, dishwashers, etc. make use of thermal actuators to control and operate their dispenser latches.
-The thermal actuators here, are used in combination with a thermistor that has a positive temperature coefficient.
+For instance, washing machines, dishwashers, etc., make use of thermal actuators to control and operate their dispenser latches.
+The thermal actuators, in this case, are used in combination with a thermistor that has a positive temperature coefficient.
 This combination of actuator and thermistor is known as a wax motor.

 11. Pneumatic Mailing Systems

 A pneumatic mailing system makes use of cast-iron tubes bolted together with the help of a bolted flange.
 The tubes are buried deep inside the ground.
 Rotary blowers and air compressors are used to provide the necessary air pressure to push the mails through the tubes.
 The pneumatic mailing system has been obsolete now, but it constitutes a classic example of pneumatic actuators used in real life.